 How to Boil Lobster Tails

 One of the easiest ways to cook lobster tails is to boil them.

 For a simple boil cook, place them in boiling water – ensuring that the whole tail is covered – and then wait until the meat is bright white and shells turn red.
-For big tails boiling will cook the meat more evenly.
-For other applications, you can also par-boil or blanch tails (boil for about 2 minutes) and finish cooking on the grill or in the oven.
+If the tail is big, it is recommended to boil them to get a more even cook.
+Other applications also include par-boil or blanch tails (boil for about 2 minutes) and finish cooking on the grill or in the oven.

 - Bring a medium to large pot (enough room for the water to circulate) of water to a boil.